ooni/spec/techniques/tq-034-request-dnssec-records.md

-tq-xxx Request DNSSEC-related records from resolver
+tq-034 Request DNSSEC-related records from resolver
 ===================================================

 When a network operator provides a DNS resolver for clients either explicitly